7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 - @scaladoc[World](izumi.distage.model.definition.StandardAxis$$World$) axis, with `Real`/`Mock` choices, describes third-party integrations which are not controlled by the application and provided "as is". e.g. Facebook API, Google API, etc. those may contact a `Real` external integration or a `Mock` one with predefined responses.

 - @scaladoc[Scene](izumi.distage.model.definition.StandardAxis$$Scene$) axis with `Managed`/`Provided` choices, describes whether external services required by the application should be set-up on the fly by an orchestrator library such as @ref[`distage-framework-docker`](distage-framework-docker.md) (`Scene.Managed`), or whether the application should try to connect to external services as if they already exist in the environment (`Scene.Provided`).
-  We call a set of external services required by the application a `Scene`, etymology being that the running external services required by the application are like a "scene" that the "theatre staff" (the orchestrator) must prepare for the "actor" (the application) to enter.
+  We call a set of external services required by the application a `Scene`, etymology being that the running external services required by the application are like a "scene" that the "staff" (the orchestrator) must prepare for the "actor" (the application) to enter.

 In `distage-framework`'s @scaladoc[RoleAppMain](izumi.distage.roles.RoleAppMain), you can choose axes using the `-u` command-line parameter: